calpoly-iandunn/csc473/lectures/19-monte-carlo.md

 We also need to figure out what material properties we should apply to the color value calculated by indirect illumination.
 You could make strong arguments for multiplying by either `material.diffuse` or `material.ambient`.
-I recommend simply using the value outright.
+I recommend simply using the value outright - it produces more visually interesting images.